sbs-app/mobile-app/README.md

 # Folder layout
 - `lib/ui` UI files
 - `lib/core` Helper utils for codebase
-- `lib/states` Handles states such as courses and posts
+- `lib/states` Handles BLoC states such as courses and posts
 - `lib/models` Models for Users, Courses, and Posts
 - `lib/controllers` Controller for auth and courses